King–Crane Commission: Context

-At the Paris Peace Conference, groups of imperial nations such as France and Britain sought to divide the Ottoman Empire among themselves using the mandate system while anti-imperialist leaders such as President Wilson and Amir Faysal sought to oppose such plans.
+At the Paris Peace Conference, France and Britain sought to divide the Ottoman Empire among themselves using the mandate system while President Wilson sought to oppose such plans.
 The conference began in 1919.
 In the wake of World War I, the participants were exhausted and particularly interested in the fate of their imperial rival, the Ottoman Empire.

-The French in particular had extensive claims in the Middle East.
+The French, in particular, had extensive claims in the Middle East.
 Since as early 1900, the French began to build relationships and claims on political, moral and economic grounds.
 They created a role for themselves as the traditional protector of Lebanese Christians.
 The French supported the Maronites in Lebanon with missionaries and schools, deepening their relationship with the Christian religious community.
 Many Lebanese Christians feared domination as a religious minority and vocally supported the French Mandate.
 This gave the French political credibility in the region.

-Finally French capitalists controlled 63% of the Ottoman Public Debt.
+Finally, French capitalists controlled 63% of the Ottoman Public Debt.
 This economic tie made France very concerned about the fate of the Ottoman Empire.
 The French were adamant that because of their unique relationship with Syria, they should be one of the nations to receive a mandate in Syria.

+Meanwhile, after World War I, people in the Levant, including Palestine, sought independence due to the collapse of the Ottoman Empire and global revolutionary activities, namely, the “year of traveling revolutions” across the North Africa and the Middle East.
+They aimed to establish independent nation-states, inspired by President Wilson's emphasis on self-determination.
+The King–Crane Commission played a crucial role in evaluating their aspirations.
+Many had relied on Wilson's assurances of security and autonomy, expecting democratic principles to guide the postwar period.
+They hoped for Western support to achieve self-rule, marking the end of imperialism in the Middle East.
+However, their disillusionment was palpable as reflected in the reactions during the King–Crane Commission, where "William Yale’s disappointed expectations of Arab nationalist enthusiasm... found insufficiently proven by the Arabs' lackluster emotional reactions.